TobiasPSP/doneland_sources/Components/Microcontroller/ESP/ESP Features/Flash Memory/SPIFFS/README.md

 ### Formatting
-Before you can store data with *SPIFFS*, you need to *format* its memory.
+Before you can store data with *SPIFFS*, you need to *format* it - similar to regular disk drives.
 This needs to be done only once, and *formatting* erases the entire *SPIFFS* memory.

 ````c++
 #include <Arduino.h>